Power Tool for Runner |

 2 or 3 values can be displayed on the screen.
 For a trail activity, there is a separate set of settings.

-In general, 3 kind of values can be shown:
+In general, 3 kinds of values can be shown:

-All these values can be instant one or a sliding average over up to 5 minutes.
-The main field is using the biggest possible font.
+All these values can be instant or a sliding average over up to 5 minutes.
+The main field uses the biggest possible font.

 The field supports two kind of zones which can be selected by “Training Zones” in the Garmin IQ parameters: